Nicolas Altstaedt

 Artistic Director: Lockenhaus Chamber Music Festival

-German-French cellist Nicolas Altstaedt is one of the most sought-after and versatile artists today.
+German-French cellist Nicolas Altstaedt is one of the most versatile and sought-after artists today.
 As a soloist, conductor, and artistic director, he performs repertoire spanning from early music to contemporary, playing on period and modern instruments.

 Show More

-Altstaedt regularly performs on period instruments with ensembles such as Il Giardino Armonico with Giovanni Antonini, B’Rock with René Jacobs, La Cetra with Andrea Marcon, Academy of Ancient Music, and Orchestra of the Eighteenth Century.
-As a conductor, he has forged close partnerships with Orchestre Philharmonique de Radio France, Scottish Chamber Orchestra, Münchener Kammerorchester and Les Violons du Roy.
+Altstaedt regularly performs on period instruments with ensembles such as Il Giardino Armonico with Giovanni Antonini, B’Rock with René Jacobs, Orchestre des Champs-Elysées with Phillippe Herreweghe, and Arcangelo with Jonathan Cohen.
+As a conductor, he has forged close partnerships with Orchestre Philharmonique de Radio France, Münchener Kammerorchester, Tapiola Sinfonietta, Scottish Chamber Orchestra and Les Violons du Roy.

 Joint appearances with composers such as Thomas Adès, Jörg Widmann, Thomas Larcher, Fazıl Say and Sofia Gubaidulina consolidate his reputation as an outstanding interpreter of contemporary music.
-Wolfgang Rihm, Sebastian Fagerlund and Helena Winkelman have recently written concertos and other works for him.
-New concertos by Marton Illés and Erkki-Sven Tüür receive their premieres this season and by Liza Lim in 2024/25.
+Wolfgang Rihm, Sebastian Fagerlund, Erkki-Sven Tüür, Marton Illés and Helena Winkelman have recently written concertos and other works for him.
+New concertos by Liza Lim and Malika Kishino as well as a new work for cello and choir by Raquel García-Tomás receive their premieres this season.

 His most recent recording for his Lockenhaus Festival garnered the BBC Music Magazine 2020 Chamber Award and Gramophone Classical Music Award 2020.
 He received the BBC Music Magazine Concerto Award 2017 for his recording of CPE Bach Concertos on Hyperion with Arcangelo and Jonathan Cohen and the AFAS Edison Klassiek 2017 for his recital recording with Fazıl Say on Warner Classics.
 Altstaedt is a recipient of the Credit Suisse Award in 2010, Beethovenring Bonn 2015, Musikpreis der Stadt Duisburg 2018 and was a 2010-12 BBC New Generation Artist.